-THE GREEN RIFT
+THE GREEN REALITY

-By Cliff Keys, Editorial Director & Editor-in-Chief, Power Systems Design demand accelerating on portable devices and the huge power consumption by the telecom industry for processing and cooling.
+By Cliff Keys, Editorial Director & Editor-in-Chief, Power Systems Design accelerating on portable devices and the huge power consumption by the telecom industry for processing and cooling.

-The European communications sector could never be classed as truly green, with ut it is improving.
+The US communications sector could never be classed as truly green, with demand ut it is improving.
 With more emphasis on power management and new technologies such as SiC and GaN emerging as real products, there is now the hope that even this industry can become greener.
-Not only this, but the availability and transmission of power for the heavy users is a problem where European governments are trying to encourage the development of the smart grid where solar and wind power can add to the power reservoir.
-Although these alternative or natural sources are growing, with the current European financial climate investment is not as forthcoming as it could be in a thriving world economic climate - especially in the Eurozone.
+Not only this, but the availability and transmission of power for the heavy users is a problem where the administration is trying to encourage the development of the smart grid where solar and wind power can add to the power reservoir.
+Although these alternative or natural sources are growing, with the current US financial climate investment is not as forthcoming as it could be in a thriving world economic climate.
+Hopefully this improves by Solyndra LLC in the United States, Also, Solyndra's subsidiary, Solyndra International AG in Baar, Switzerland and its subsidiary Solyndra GmbH in Holzkirchen, Germany, no longer have access to funding.
+As a result, Solyndra International AG and Solyndra GmbH have similarly ceased operations and are expected to file for insolvency under the laws of their respective jurisdictions in the coming days.

-We have also seen the sad demise of Solyndra, the manufacturer of innovative cylindrical solar systems for commercial rooftops.
-With the discontinuation of operations and ceasing of business by Solyndra,
+We have also seen the sad demise of Solyndra, the American manufacturer of innovative cylindrical solar systems for commercial rooftops.
+With the discontinuation of operations and ceasing of business